isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 <label for="accordion4">D) Examination Matters</label>
 <div>
 <ol>
-<li>Be punctual for all examination papers.
-You will not be given make-up time if you are late without valid reason.</li>
+<li>Students should be punctual for all examination papers.
+They will not be given make-up time if they are late without valid reason.</li>
 </ol>
 <ol start="2">
-<li>Bring all materials needed for the examination.
-They include blue/black ink or ballpoint pens, 2B pencils, soft erasers, sharpeners and standard mathematical instruments (ruler, protractor and set-squares).
+<li>Students should bring all materials needed for the examination.
+These include blue/black ink or ballpoint pens, 2B pencils, soft erasers, sharpeners and standard mathematical instruments (ruler, protractor and set-squares).
 Unauthorised materials or equipment should not be brought in.
-You are not allowed to share materials, dictionaries and calculators with other candidates during the examination.</li>
+Students are not allowed to share materials, dictionaries and calculators with other students during the examination.</li>
 </ol>
 <ol start="3">
-<li>You must follow these regulations:</li>
+<li>Students must follow these regulations:</li>
 </ol>
 <ul>
-<li>Do not cheat or assist in cheating.</li>
+<li>3.1 Do not cheat or assist in cheating.</li>
-<li>Do not turn and look around at other students, as this may be mistaken for cheating.</li>
+<li>3.2 Do not turn and look around at other students, as this may be mistaken for cheating.</li>
-<li>Do not talk or communicate (verbally or non-verbally) with other students during the examination.</li>
+<li>3.3 Do not talk or communicate (verbally or non-verbally) with other students during the examination.</li>
-<li>If you cheat, attempt to cheat or assist in cheating, misbehave or do not follow the examination regulations during the examination, you may be prohibited from taking the examination or have your examination results imposed with a grade penalty.</li>
+<li>3.4.
+If students cheat, attempt to cheat or assist in cheating, misbehave or do not follow the examination regulations during the examination, they may be prohibited from taking the examination or have their examination results imposed with a grade penalty.</li>
 </ul>
 <ol start="4">
 <li>If you are not feeling well and not able to sit the examination, you need to provide the school with a medical certificate as a valid reason.&nbsp;Otherwise, zero marks may be awarded.
 If you have a valid reason for not taking the examination, your examination grade will be:</li>